Dentistry

 • Trouble swallowing or opening your mouth

-These symptoms point to a possible dental abscess, a serious infection that can spread if not treated quickly.
-In some cases, emergency treatment or a root canal may be needed to save the tooth and protect your health.
+These symptoms suggest a possible dental abscess, a serious infection that can spread if not treated promptly.
+In some cases, emergency treatment or a root canal treatment may be needed to save the tooth and protect your health.

 Before assuming the worst, it’s also worth zooming in on the more common scenario: pain that flares up a week after the procedure.